Skip to main content

 Miami-Dade County Exhibit Requirements

-Miami-Dade follows Florida Rule 2.520 and Administrative Order 18-02.
+Miami-Dade follows Florida Rule 2.520 and the Complex Business Litigation Division procedures.
 E-file through the Florida Courts E-Portal.

 Miami-Dade exhibit facts at a glance

-• Miami-Dade 11th Judicial Circuit Administrative Order 18-02 establishes the Complex Business Litigation Division and its exhibit procedures.
+• Miami-Dade 11th Judicial Circuit Administrative Order No. 06-40 established the Complex Business Litigation Division; case-specific management orders set its exhibit exchange deadlines.

 • Florida Rule of Judicial Administration 2.520 governs document format, including exhibit formatting requirements for all Florida courts.